Banja Koviljača Serbia Attractions

-What to see in Loznica
+Things to do in Loznica Serbia

 FROM BELGRADE: about 140 km

-FROM NIS: about 375 km
+FROM NIŠ: about 375 km

 Serbia-travel-Loznica-Glimpses-of-the-World

-Vuk Karadzic monument
+Vuk Karadžić monument

 Loznica-Serbia-Glimpses-of-the-World